-Kibum Kim is a lawyer and writer interested in the interactions of art, culture, politics, law, and business as well as a full-time adjunct faculty member supporting Claremont Graduate University’s programmatic partnership with Sotheby’s Institute of Art and the Getty Leadership Institute.
+Kibum Kim is a lawyer and writer interested in the interactions of art, culture, politics, law, and business as well as a full-time adjunct faculty member supporting Claremont Graduate University’s Center for Business & Management of the Arts.
 He specializes in Art Market Dynamics and Comparative Art Markets.

 Kim is a co-founder and director of the NEWD Art Show, an artist-centric art fair in New York showcasing artist-run spaces and nonprofits.
 Previously, Kim worked as an M&A investment banker at Société Générale and as a freelance journalist covering fashion and cultural trends.
 His writing has appeared in the Sunday Styles section of The New York Times, Salon, Foreign Policy, and Hyperallergic.